narramadan/springboot-whoami/README.md

 ```

 ```
-ubuntu@ip-172-31-8-139:~$ docker ps -a
-CONTAINER ID        IMAGE                                 COMMAND                  CREATED             STATUS              PORTS               NAMES
+ID                  NAME                MODE                REPLICAS            IMAGE                                 PORTS vxleib8t4xqr        whoami              replicated          6/6                 narramadan/springboot-whoami:latest   *:8080->8080/tcp
-53b12845a328        narramadan/springboot-whoami:latest   "/bin/sh -c 'java ..."
-34 minutes ago      Up 34 minutes                           whoami.1.vcgje0yylqne8ujgfnswvdxca
 ```

 To ***scale down*** the service, run ``` docker service scale whoami=3``` to remove 3 containers evenly across the nodes.

 **Rolling image updates on swarm nodes**
-Any code changes done to whoami should be applied to all the swarm nodes.
+Any code changes done to whoami should be rolled to all the swarm nodes.
 This can be achievable by running the below command on Manager node.

 ```
 $ docker service update --image narramadan/springboot-whoami whoami